-Dublin Flea Christmas Market is heading into its seventh year and its second in The Point Village.
-From Thursday December 7th to Sunday December 10th the shopping centre will be transformed into a winter wonderland filled with over 135 stalls selling the flea market’s usual retro and vintage wares alongside Irish craft and design.
+Dublin Flea Christmas Market is heading back for a third year in a row at The Point Village.
+From Thursday December 7th to Sunday December 10th, the shopping centre will be transformed into a winter wonderland filled with over 135 stalls selling the flea market’s usual retro and vintage wares alongside Irish craft and design.

 As it was last year, this years Dublin Flea Christmas Market is supported by Dublin City Council and Dublin.ie.
 We sat down with half of the four-person team behind Dublin Flea, Sharon Greene and Dave Dunn to find out what makes the Christmas Flea Market so special.